OLD HEART

 Peter Ferry’s award-winning novel Old Heart (Unbridled Books, 978-1-60953-117-1), has garnered a steadily widening readership since its first appearance in 2015.
 Dave Eggers called the book “astonishing.”
 The Chicago Tribune says the novel “will stay with you for keeps.”
 And Publishers Weekly asserts the novel is “life-affirming.”

 Peter Ferry died in Indianapolis in September 2024 just days after Old Heart production began close to his beloved family home in South Haven, Michigan.
-Here is a tribute to Peter from the Chicago Tribune’s Rick Kogan.

 Why I Wrote Old Heart by Peter Ferry appeared in Nu?
 Detroit.